 From executive chef Robert Soriano of Bernard’s Market, who is of Tunisian descent, we have the tip of using corn starch which not only helps the latkes crisp up, but provides the added benefit of making them gluten free.

-7. Use Starch from Bottom of Bowl:
+7. Use Starch from the Bottom of the Bowl:

 8. Use Baking Powder to Make them Lighter: